Colin Allred: Tenure

-Allred was elected co-president of the Democratic freshmen of the 116th Congress (2019–2021), alongside fellow Obama administration alumna Haley Stevens whom he later endorsed in 2022 in her competitive primary against Andy Levin.
+Allred was elected co-president of the Democratic freshmen of the 116th Congress (2019–2021), alongside fellow Obama administration alumna Haley Stevens (whom he later endorsed in 2022 in her competitive primary against Andy Levin).

-He endorsed his former boss and fellow Texan, former Housing and Urban Development Secretary Julian Castro, in the 2020 Democratic presidential primaries.
-After Castro withdrew from the race, he endorsed Joe Biden.
+He endorsed his former boss and fellow Texan, former housing and urban development secretary Julian Castro, in the 2020 Democratic presidential primaries.
+After Castro withdrew from the race, Allred endorsed Joe Biden.

 Allred voted for the two articles of impeachment against President Donald J. Trump in his first impeachment in 2019.
-He also voted to impeach him during his second impeachment in 2021 following the January 6 Capitol attack.
+He also voted to impeach Trump during his second impeachment in 2021, following the January 6 Capitol attack.

-During his tenure, Allred worked with Senator John Cornyn on the Bipartisan Safer Communities Act.
+Allred worked with Senator John Cornyn on the Bipartisan Safer Communities Act.
 He also initiated efforts to establish the Garland VA Medical Center, and supported passage of legislation for new veterans' facilities, including a VA clinic in El Paso and a spinal cord injury center in Dallas in 2022.
 Additionally, he supported the Consolidated Appropriations Act of 2023, which secured funds for infrastructure upgrades at the Corpus Christi Port Ship Channel.
 He also sought $241 million in earmarks for his district, for projects largely at Dallas Fort Worth International Airport in 2021.

-In 2023, the Common Ground Committee named Allred the most bipartisan member of Congress from Texas.